kadimetla/doc-adk-training/adk-training-docs/docs/module38-best-practices/lab-solution.md

     except ValueError as e:
         return {"status": "error", "message": f"Invalid input: {e}"}

-# --- 2.
+# ---
+sidebar_label: Lab Solution 2.
 Resilience with Retries and Exponential Backoff ---

 # This is a decorator that will retry the function if it raises an exception.
 # It will wait 1s, then 2s, then 4s between retries.